blink-182’s Travis Barker: “I looked death in the face and I survived”

-In the aftermath, Travis cleaned up and focused his energy on to more positive pursuits.
+In the aftermath, Travis Barker cleaned up and focused his energy on to more positive pursuits.
 He concentrated on running and martial arts.
 A blink-182 reunion then thrust him back into the limelight in 2009.
-Ten years on, and with their latest, finally-coming-of-age studio album, Nine, swamping playlists this year, the trio remain as relevant as ever.
+Ten years on, and with their finally-coming-of-age 2019 studio album NINE swamping playlists, the trio remain as relevant as ever.
 These days, Travis’ life is more drums, drums, drums than ever before.

 How did cheating death change your life?